 Wedding and portrait photographers looking for a lightweight, compact system with exceptional performance need look no further than the FUJIFILM X cameras and lenses.
 While the size and weight advantage of mirrorless cameras spans from Micro Four Thirds to full frame, the APS-C sensors in the FUJIFILM X system allow the cameras and lenses to be relatively small and light.
-Full-frame mirrorless is attractive to many, but the portability advantage over DSLRs is somewhat negated by the need for large glass.
-FUJIFILM X is not hobbled by that handicap.
+Full-frame mirrorless is attractive to many, but the portability advantage of APS-C sized lenses is not to be understated.

-For those looking to one-up the full-frame shooters out there, the FUJIFILM GFX medium format system gives photographers remarkably large sensor performance with pro full-frame DSLR size and weight.
+For those looking to one-up the full-frame shooters out there, the FUJIFILM GFX medium format system gives photographers remarkably large sensor performance with pro full-frame mirrorless camera size and weight.

 Regardless of which FUJIFILM system you choose, or if you work with both, here is a breakdown of some great lenses for wedding and portrait work for both systems.